 Contact: Rob Unwin, Development Education Centre (South Yorkshire) –email@example.com

 Follow us on Twitter @DEC_SY

-Or take a look at the DECSY website
+Take a look at our Linking Programme on the DECSY website